sf105/tdd-as-if-you-meant-it/README.md

 - Refactor as required.
 To create new structure that's not test code, apply these steps _very strictly_.
   - _methods_:
       - (preferred) `Extract Method` to create a new method in the test class
       - (if necessary) Move code into an existing method
   - _types_:
       - create classes only to provide a destination for `Move Method`.
-      Populate classes by moving definitions from tests, not the other way round.
+      - Populate classes by moving definitions from tests, not the other way round.
-- The person not typing makes sure that these rules are being followed.
+- The person not typing makes sure that these rules are being followed _exactly_.

 ----